-To be fair, I was late to the party with TikTok, it didn’t instantly pique my interest, like Facebook and Instagram, and it probably wasn’t until the first lockdown when I created an account and experienced first-hand the fascination of this new platform.
+To be fair, I was late to the party with TikTok.
+It didn’t instantly pique my interest, like Facebook and Instagram.
+It probably wasn’t until the first lockdown when I created an account that I experienced first-hand the fascination of this new platform.

-Today, it has risen to the top spot and is currently the most downloaded app in the world, which is quite an achievement, given the strength of its competitors, and it doesn’t stop there, it has been predicted that by the end of this year, it will be the most watched social media platform, pushing YouTube from the number one spot.
+Today, it has risen to the top spot and is currently the most downloaded app in the world, which is quite an achievement given the strength of its competitors.
+And it doesn’t stop there.
+It has been predicted that by the end of this year, TikTok will be the most watched social media platform, pushing YouTube from the number one spot.

 So, what’s the secret of TikTok’s success?

-By mid-2022 it was reported that there had been an incredible 45% increase in monthly active users.
-It was no longer just Gen Z who were obsessed with its content, but whole families were bravely posting videos of their versions of the latest dance routines.
+By mid-2022, it was reported that there had been an incredible 45% increase in monthly active users.
+It was no longer just Gen Z who were obsessed with its content, but whole families were getting involved to bravely post videos of their versions of the latest dance routines.

-In the last year, it was estimated that almost 4 billion people use social media, and with TikTok being available in more than 150 markets in 75 languages, businesses don’t have to chase followers to get their content seen, and by adopting TikTok as a platform to advertise their brand, it’s clearly a smart move for increasing audience reach, and indeed consumer engagement.
+In the last year, it was estimated that almost 4 billion people use social media, and with TikTok being available in more than 150 markets in 75 languages, businesses don’t have to chase followers to get their content seen.
+By adopting TikTok as a platform to advertise their brand, it’s clearly a smart move for increasing audience reach, and indeed consumer engagement.